raphael-attie/AIA-reloaded/readme.md

 ### How does it work?

 This framework assumes you know how to download the raw fits files from SDO/AIA.
-An example of the rgb image processing is given in **aia_rgb_images.py**.
+An example of the rgb image processing is given in **example_RGBMixer.py_**.
 It processes the raw fits files by rescaling each channel which correspond to one waveband.
 Our examples use the wavebands centered at 304 (red channel), 171 (green channel) and 193 Anstrom (blue channel).
-To create movies, see examples in **aia_rgb_movies.py** The assignment of these wavebands to these colors is chosen in accordance to general human perception of colors.
+To create movies, see examples in **aia_rgb_movies.py**.
+A full pipeline example is given in **script_full_pipeline.py** The assignment of these wavebands to these colors is chosen in accordance to general human perception of colors.
 To that end, we are studying how to best make use of the CIE-based color spaces (e.g: CIELab, CIELuv, ...) which intend to implement as the frontend of the colorization instead of directly acting on the mixing between the RGB components.